Coherent transfer of electron spin correlations assisted by dephasing noise: Data availability

-\begin{addendum} \item We thank S.~Bartlett and P.~Stano for fruitful discussions.
-We thank RIKEN CEMS Emergent Matter Science Research Support Team and Microwave Research Group in Caltech for technical assistance.
-Part of this work was supported financially by the Funding Program for World-Leading Innovative R\&D on Science and Technology (FIRST) from the Japan Society for the Promotion of Science, ImPACT Program of Council for Science, Technology and Innovation and IARPA project Multi-Qubit Coherent Operations through Copenhagen University, the Grant-in-Aid for Research Young Scientists B, and RIKEN Incentive Research Project.
-T.O. acknowledges support from Toyota Physical \& Chemical Research Institute Scholars, Yazaki Memorial Foundation for Science and Technology Research Grant, Japan Prize Foundation Research Grant, Advanced Technology Institute Research Grant, and the Murata Science Foundation Research Grant.
-A.D.W. and A.L. greatfully acknowledge support from Mercur Pr2013-0001, BMBF Q.Com-H 16KIS0109, TRR160, and DFH/UFA CDFA-05-06. \item[Author Contributions] T.N. and S.T. planned the project.
+\item[Author Contributions] T.N. and S.T. planned the project.
 A.L. and A.D.W grew the heterostructure and T.N. fabricated the device.
-T.N. conducted the experiment with the assistance of M.R.D, T.O., J.Y. and A.N.; T.N. analyzed the data and performed numerical calculations with the help of M.R.D., S.A., J.Y., and T.O.
+T.N. conducted the experiment with the assistance of M.R.D, T.O., J.Y. and A.N.; T.N. analyzed the data and performed numerical calculations with the help of X.H., M.R.D., S.A., J.Y., T.O., and F.N.
 All authors discussed the results and commented on the manuscript.
-The project was supervised by S.T. \item[Author Information] Reprints and permissions information is available at www.nature.com/reprints.
-The authors declare no competing financial interests.
-Correspondence should be addressed to T.N. (nakajima.physics@icloud.com) or S.T. (tarucha@ap.t.u-tokyo.ac.jp). \end{addendum}
+The project was supervised by S.T.